jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 When creating custom metrics, you may want **a mix of well-defined, fine-grained, actionable metrics** (e.g., _"time between JavaScript `method1()` and `method2()` call"_), **and the higher level metrics** that convey the real user experience (e.g. _"time from the HTML `responseStart` to an `myImportantAppLifecycleEvent`"_).
 The former are good benchmarks for working explicitly on improving a given metric (and to catch accidental regressions).
 The latter are less prone to change with large refactors and code changes that trade-off improving one fine-grained metric at the cost worsening the other.

-Note that [Navigation Timing](https://nicj.net/navigationtiming-in-practice/) and [Resource Timing](https://nicj.net/resourcetiming-visibility-third-party-scripts-ads-and-page-weight/) APIs have been buggy in some early implementations; watch out for outliers (negative, or extremely huge values) which may skew the statistics (speaking of which: make sure to [use percentiles instead of averages](https://phabricator.wikimedia.org/phame/live/7/post/83/measuring_wikipedia_page_load_times/)).
+Note that [Navigation Timing](https://nicj.net/navigationtiming-in-practice/) and [Resource Timing](https://nicj.net/resourcetiming-visibility-third-party-scripts-ads-and-page-weight/) APIs have been buggy in some early implementations; watch out for outliers (negative, or extremely huge values) which may skew the statistics.
 Finally, you may want to use a library like [boomerang](https://github.com/akamai/boomerang) instead of writing your own.

+# Get familiar with basics of statistics

+To be able to make sense of real user monitor (RUM) data, you need to learn [the difference between the average and the median, and what are the percentiles](https://phabricator.wikimedia.org/phame/live/7/post/83/measuring_wikipedia_page_load_times/).

+Certain kinds of optimizations might not be visible in the median numbers, but may do a huge difference in 90th, 95th and 99th percentile.
+In general, you should probably avoid using averages, as they can be very misleading, and strongly consider using tools that provide [percentile data and bucketed distribution graphs](https://www.dynatrace.com/news/blog/why-averages-suck-and-percentiles-are-great/) instead.

+Keep in mind that independent events *are independent*; [you can not just sum the averages or percentiles](https://www.slideshare.net/vividcortex/monitoring-with-percentiles/38) and assume the obtained data will be representative.

+# Be mindful with analytics

+As mentioned at the beginning of this article, analyzing global data set can be misleading.
+For example, some features on your website might only be available to the logged in users.
+This might mean that the performance outlook of your landing page for the logged in and not logged user might be very different.

+**Identify the main criteria that affect performance, and be able to narrow down your analytics view** to compare between the multiple variants (logged in/not logged in, mobile/desktop etc.)

 # Learn to use throttling